 A fun fact about Kim: She comes from a family of educators!
 Between her two parents and herself, they have a combined total of 75 years of teaching experience.

 Mrs. Kelly Peacock: Kelly is going to be joining the WCGS team as the Kindergarten Aide for Cindy Olsen in full-day Kindergarten while also working as one of our Lunchroom Supervisors.
 Over the past few years, she has been very involved in WCGS as a school mom and volunteer.
 Kelly has a B.S. in Elementary Education and has taught and chaperoned the African Children's Choir as well as substituting for us here at Wheaton Christian.
-We are excited about Kelly's new role in our community and know she will be a great addition to our Kindergarten team.
+When asked what she is most looking forward to about working at WCGS, she said, "As a school parent for the past four years, I have experienced first-hand what a unique place WCGS is.
+I cannot put into words what it has meant for us to have faculty and staff that not only take seriously the task of giving our children a solid educational foundation, but also partner with us to intentionally lay a biblical foundation and point them to Jesus each and every day.
+It is such a humbling privilege to now be on the other side and get to partner with other WCGS families in this way.
+I also feel an added privilege to be in Kindergarten and be a part of shaping these children's first school experience.
+I pray that I can help instill in them a love of learning and make a lasting impact on their lives."
+We are excited about her new role in our community and know she will be a great addition to our Kindergarten team.

 Mrs. Cathy Liebenow: With over 20 years of music education experience, Cathy is stepping into the role of our Elementary and 6th Grade Music teacher confidently.
 She most recently taught elementary music in District 200 and also has experience in nearby District 89.
 Cathy graduated from Judson College with a Bachelor of Fine Arts and received her Master of Music from Northern Illinois University.
 She also has taken numerous graduate courses from the Vandercook School of Music and Olivet Nazarene University.
 Fun Fact: Cathy is from New York and loves the outdoors!